velolib/gregtech-flow/README.md

     - `flow` then inputting your project name in the dialog
 3. The output graph will pop up and be available in `output/`

+When running `flow` the directories `projects/` and `output/` will be created in the working directory if they do not exist already.

 ## :interrobang: Answers
 ### How to configure
+The configuration file `config_factory_graph.yaml` will be created on startup in the working directory if not created already.
-You can configure a variety of layout and functional choices in `config_factory_graph.yaml`.
+You can configure a variety of layout and functional options using it.
 Make sure to not delete any keys.
 <!-- <details>
     <summary><strong>Verbose Configuration List</strong></summary>
     coming soon...